 - ½ teaspoon ground nutmeg

-- ¾ cup mashed banana (from about 2 small ripe bananas)
+- ¾ cup mashed bananas, from about 2 small ripe bananas

 - ½ cup vegetable oil

-- ½ cup canned pineapple , cut into small cubes or roughly chopped
+- ½ cup chopped canned pineapple (chopped into small cubes)

 - 2 large eggs